Harsh24081990/Miscellaneous/DE_Interview_Questions.md

  # 𝐃𝐄 𝐈𝐧𝐭𝐞𝐫𝐯𝐢𝐞𝐰📢 𝐒𝐩𝐚𝐫𝐤 ⌛ 𝟏-𝐌𝐢𝐧-𝐑𝐞𝐚𝐝
 🔍 𝐖𝐡𝐞𝐧 𝐜𝐚𝐧 𝐮𝐬𝐢𝐧𝐠 𝐂𝐨𝐚𝐥𝐞𝐬𝐜𝐞 𝐥𝐞𝐚𝐝 𝐭𝐨 𝐟𝐚𝐢𝐥𝐮𝐫𝐞 𝐢𝐧 𝐒𝐩𝐚𝐫𝐤?

-🧔🏽‍♂ Interviewer: Explain when Coalesce can lead to failure in Spark?
+🧔🏽‍♂ **Interviewer**: Explain when Coalesce can lead to failure in Spark?
-👨‍🦰 Interviewee: Coalesce is a Spark transformation used to reduce the number of partitions in a DataFrame or RDD.
+👨‍🦰 **Interviewee**: Coalesce is a Spark transformation used to reduce the number of partitions in a DataFrame or RDD.
 While it's generally efficient, there are scenarios where using Coalesce can cause issues.

-🧔🏽‍♂ Interviewer: Could you provide an example of such a scenario?
+🧔🏽‍♂ **Interviewer**: Could you provide an example of such a scenario?
-👨‍🦰 Interviewee: When reducing the number of partitions using Coalesce, Spark combines data from multiple partitions into a smaller number of partitions.
+👨‍🦰 **Interviewee**: When reducing the number of partitions using Coalesce, Spark combines data from multiple partitions into a smaller number of partitions.
 If the combined data exceeds the memory limits of the executor nodes, it can lead to out-of-memory errors or even executor failures.

-🧔🏽‍♂ Interviewer: How can this situation be avoided?
+🧔🏽‍♂ **Interviewer**: How can this situation be avoided?
-👨‍🦰 Interviewee: One approach is to use repartition instead of coalesce when you need to increase the number of partitions.
+👨‍🦰 **Interviewee**: One approach is to use repartition instead of coalesce when you need to increase the number of partitions.
 Repartition shuffles data across partitions more evenly, reducing the risk of data skew and memory issues.
 Additionally, monitoring the memory usage of executor nodes and adjusting partition sizes accordingly can help prevent failures.

-🧔🏽‍♂ Interviewer: Are there any other considerations when using Coalesce?
+🧔🏽‍♂ **Interviewer**: Are there any other considerations when using Coalesce?
-👨‍🦰 Interviewee: Yes, another consideration is data skew.
+👨‍🦰 **Interviewee**: Yes, another consideration is data skew.
 If there's significant data skew in the original partitions, Coalesce may not evenly distribute the data across the reduced number of partitions.
 This can lead to uneven processing and performance issues, especially in downstream operations.

 ----------------------------------------------------------------------

 # Interview Questions- Expected Answers
-Apache Spark
+**Apache Spark**
 1. Which version(s) of Apache Spark have you worked with?
 A: "I have worked with Spark 2.4 and 3.0."
 Big Data ETL Pipelines